 Grades 1 and 2 will meet in person with a catechist twice a month (generally the first and second Sunday or Tuesday of a month).
 Participation in grade 1 is necessary for a student to make their 1st Penance/1st Communion as a second grader.
 Families will be asked to reinforce the concepts and materials students are learning in class at home.
 We will need catechists for our first and second grade students so if you would like to teach or co-teach a class, please contact me at email@example.com.
 All supplies are provided for you.

 Grades 3-8 will participate in our new “Family Catechesis” program.
 Students in these grades will attend a large group session WITH a parent/grownup on the first Sunday of the month.
 These sessions will cover different topics and teachings so that families are able to continue the lessons at home with their children.
 Student text books and family pages will be provided.
 Students will be asked to complete and submit (via email) chapter review sessions.
 In essence, this is a hybrid model with one in person session a month, followed up by learning at home.
-We are working to make these large group sessions available online and via recording in the event that a Sunday morning class does not fit your family’s schedule.
+We record these large group sessions and make them available online in the event that a Sunday morning class does not fit your family’s schedule.

-We will also be offering multiple family events for children and their grownups to participate in throughout the year!
+We hope to FINALLY be able to offer family events for children and their grownups to participate in throughout the year!
 These programs will include an All Saints Day party at the end of October, our Epiphany pageant in early January, Family Stations of the Cross on Good Friday, and other events as well!

 While we will not need catechists for grades 3-8, we will need volunteers to assist at the large group sessions on Sunday mornings AND to help at the various family events and activities throughout the year.

-Please know that all of this is a work in progress and while we intend to hold in person programming this year, plans may need to be changed or modified should anything happen in the late summer or fall in terms of COVID and/or guidelines from the Archdiocese, Norwood Department of Public Health, etc. While we know this program is very different from years past, we also know that many parishes are beginning to move towards a family centered model of religious education in order to help create opportunities for families to talk about, reflect upon, and celebrate our beautiful Catholic faith.
-We hope you will join us as we begin this new, exciting, faith filled adventure here at St. Catherine’s!
+While we know this program is very different from years past, we also know that many parishes are beginning to move towards a family centered model of religious education in order to help create opportunities for families to talk about, reflect upon, and celebrate our beautiful Catholic faith.
+We hope you will join us again on this exciting and faith filled adventure here at St. Catherine’s!

 Leah C. Ramsdell